 A new Environment Agency ruling affects the use of shredded carpet fibre in riding surfaces.
 H&H speaks to industry figures to find out their thoughts, and what this means

-RULES on waste carpet being used in arena surfaces are changing this year in a move that has been welcomed by the industry.
+Rules on waste carpet being used in riding arena surfaces are changing this year in a move that has been welcomed by the industry.